vazco/meteor-universe-collection/README.md

 - `docHelpers(objectWithMethods)`

-Using this method you can add new helpers function into document prototype.

-It's alternative way to setDocumentClass.

-All of this methods will be added to returned document by function find, findOne.

-Documents helpers did not depend from transformationObject. *Details you can find in helpers section.*
+Using this method you can add new helpers function to the document prototype as an alternative to setDocumentClass.
+All of these methods will be added to the returned document by function find, findOne.
+Documents helpers do not depend on transformationObject. *You can find more details in the helpers section.*

 ```js
     var collection = new UniCollection('some');